Passive income: Silent partner

 Passive income also includes earnings from other business in which a person is not actively involved.
 An example could be silent partner.
 A silent partner is an individual who does not have any role in company and whose participation in a partnership is limited to providing capital to the business (that is why they are sometimes called limited partners).
 A silent partner earns a passive income since he gets an agreed percentage of the gross profits on a regular basis.

 Europe

 It would be complicated to state one conclusion about the passive income and the taxation of this type of income in Europe.
 In fact, there is no word defined as "passive income" by the European Commission.
 In addition, the European Union itself has no taxation powers.
 Every country levies different taxes on activities that are defined above as "passive".

 The Organisation for Economic Co-operation and Development (OECD)

-The Common Reporting Standard (CRS) does not define passive income as well.
+The Common Reporting Standard (CRS) does not define passive income.
 Each jurisdiction can define the items included in the list of passive income in its own way in accordance with domestic rules.
 However, the CRS provides a list of items that should generally be considered as passive income and should guide the countries.

 Income should be characterized as passive if it contains the portion of gross income that consists of: